Florida, Texas execute men convicted of murders

 After the sedative is administered, the prisoner receives a second drug that acts as a paralytic agent and the third drug stops the heart.

-Last month, seven Florida death-row inmates sued the state, arguing midazolam was not an anesthetic.
-A federal court has asked for new complaints to be filed in their legal challenge, which claims the three-drug protocol with midazolam is unconstitutional because it could cause unnecessary suffering.
+Last month, seven Florida death row inmates sued the state, arguing midazolam was not an anesthetic.
+But a judge dismissed their legal challenge, which claimed that the drug left inmates aware of their surroundings but unable to speak or move and in extreme pain in their final minutes.

+In the Texas case, McCoskey was convicted of kidnapping a couple in 1991 in Houston, raping a 19-year-old woman and stabbing her fiancé, Michael Dwyer, 20, to death.

-At the Texas State Prison in Huntsville, McCoskey was executed by lethal injection and was pronounced dead at 6:44 p.m.
+McCoskey was executed by lethal injection at the Texas state prison in Huntsville.
+McCoskey was pronounced dead at 6:44 p.m.
 CST (0044 GMT Wednesday), according to a spokesman from the Texas Department of Criminal Justice.

 Texas has executed 507 prisoners since the reinstatement of capital punishment by the U.S. Supreme Court in 1976, the most of any U.S. state.